0xCooL-Web3/open-source/Position Exchange NFT Scanner/README.md

+This script is only for running in https://app.position.exchange/nft/marketplace/.

 Scan the Position Exchange NFT Secondary Market.

 Used pure JavaScript in Browser F12(DevTools) - console to run this script.

 support custom setting: